Last Updated on January 9, 2024 by Chuck Wilson

 Vinyl wraps will not damage the painted surface of your golf cart, and if the paint is factory paint, the wrap will protect the surface and preserve the quality of the paint underneath.
 When the wrap is removed properly, the vinyl won’t leave any residue or peel any paint or clear coat with it.
 This is a big plus if you ever change your mind and want to go back to the original look.

-Painting a golf cart usually requires time to remove the old paint, mask, prep the surface, and paint each coat, waiting for drying time in between.
-This can literally take from 3 days to 2 or 3 weeks, not to mention the time required for it to dry enough to take on the road.
+Painting a golf cart usually requires a little time to remove the old base color paint, mask, prep the surface, and paint each coat, waiting for drying time in between.
+This can literally take from 3 days to 2 or 3 weeks, not to mention the long time required for it to dry enough to take on the road.

 Installing a wrap on your golf cart should take around 3 or four hours or an afternoon.